uralys/maperial.js/README.md

 gathering around, which would mean we are on the right path to provide a new map tool.

-The next goal could be to build a web tool using to this API to help other guys who are not that comfortable with code drafting their maps.
-Let us know if you start building your own client !

-Enjoy drafting and sharing your maps, and don't forget to let us know what you miss to improve this API.
+Enjoy drafting and sharing your maps, and don't forget to let us know your feedback !

 **Check this [demo](http://jsbin.com/bixatibufogu/10/embed?js,output)**
 to get an idea about what you may draft.